 Fascia is the most prevalent tissue in the body, yet is the least understood.
-Initially, in dissection studies, fascia was the film over the muscles and organs that were in the way of what was actually trying to be studied (muscles, bones, organs, etc.); and would subsequently be thrown in the trash.
+Think of when you are cutting a piece of chicken, and you find the film that is hard to cut through.
+That is a type of fascial tissue!
+Initially in dissection studies, that film over the muscles and organs was in the way of what was actually trying to be studied (muscles, bones, organs, etc.); and would subsequently be thrown in the trash.
 Fast forward to today: there has been seemingly extensive research on fascia within the past 20 years, and we haven’t even scratched the surface!

 Now, how does this affect me?
 Well, the flexibility of this fascial system is vital to preventing injury and staying healthy.
 Ever heard of the old saying “motion is lotion”?
 The phrase still applies today when looking at flexibility as adaptability.
 Every person needs the ability to adapt to new situations; both physically and emotionally.
 This adaptability can be seen in athletics rapidly changing positions or in normal life with a new mother who has to hold her baby for long periods of time.